4rn3/yolov7_labelstudio/README.md

 # Setup
-Guide to setup a labelstudio instance with a yolov7 backend
+Guide to setup a label studio instance with a yolov7 backend

 1. Create a virtual environment for label studio
     >`python -m venv label-studio`